jwahyoung/off-by-one/_posts/2017-11-25-array-iteration-in-js.md

 ### The actual implementation of `Array.prototype.map`

 Again, the `map` function above is just a demonstration of the underlying logic.
 The actual implementation is an Array.prototype function that handles sparse arrays, context, and chaining, but the underlying premise is still the same.
-The following code is closer to the actual implementation (but still, I wrote it, so I'm sure MDN has a better polyfill example [on their documentation site](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)):
+The following code is closer to a production implementation:

 ```javascript
 /**